RusticPotatoes/home_ansible/README.md

 # home_ansible
-generic tasks for the home network
+general tasks for the home